The Huntington® Secured Credit Card Case Study

 User Persona

-The Huntington® Secured Credit Card was designed with the 'Aspirer' persona in mind—individuals often navigating financial uncertainties.
-These users frequently experienced heightened financial stress and held concerns about their financial literacy, sometimes feeling that traditional banking services were inaccessible.
+The Huntington® Secured Credit Card was strategized with the 'Aspirer' persona in mind—individuals often navigating financial uncertainties.
+These users frequently experienced heightened financial stress and held concerns about their financial literacy; they felt that traditional banking services were inaccessible.
 We recognized that money played a significant role in their daily lives, and we aimed to address their specific needs.
 To better understand this perspective, we used the following quote to represent the Aspirer persona:

-“I was never taught how to manage money; I don’t have enough money for banks to care about me.”
+“I was never taught how to manage money; I don’t have enough money for banks to care about me.
+I still want to achieve financial stability.”

 My narrative and tone was designed to make users feel understood, educated, and supported.
 The following are some pointers from the Aspirer persona that helped guide my strategy: